qzhszl/Reporting-delays-a-widely-neglected-impact-factor-in-COVID-19-forecasts/readme.md

 a = $\[\theta_D, \theta_I, \theta_R, \lambda_D, \lambda_I, \lambda_R\]$

-## **3. SIRD_report_delay_synethic.m**
+## **4. SIRD_report_delay_synethic.m**
 Uncover reporting delay with generated synthetic datasets as described in the paper.
-The code generated $5$ SIRD epidemic model datasets with different epidemic parameters and added synthetic reported delays to the obtained times series.
+The code generated $k$ SIRD epidemic model datasets with different epidemic parameters and added synthetic reported delays to the obtained times series.
-With the generated dataset with delays, the inferred model is executed to recover the generated SIRD model data without delays
+With the generated dataset with delays, the inferred model is executed to recover the generated SIRD model data without delays.

 ### Dependencies
 Matlab (version>=2012a)

 ### Usage
-#### Input
+#### Parameters
-- i_cnov.xlsx   %Number of daily infected cases I. In the excel file, the first row is the date and the second row is the number of reported cases.
+- beta: infection rate of the SIRD model, modify line 10 if you want to change beta.
-- r_cnov.xlsx   %Number of daily recovered cases R. In the excel file, the first row is the date and the second row is the number of reported cases.
+- gammar: infection rate of the SIRD model, modify line 11 if you want to change gammar.
-- d_cnov.xlsx   %Number of daily deceased cases D. In the excel file, the first row is the date and the second row is the number of reported cases.
+- gammam: infection rate of the SIRD model, modify line 12 if you want to change gammam.
-These three excel files should have the same dimension, i.e. for a specific date, the excel should have all I, R and D data.
+- knum: number of generated SIRD epidemic models, modify line 39 if you want to change knum These three excel files should have the same dimension, i.e. for a specific date, the excel should have all I, R and D data.
 #### Output